RalucaIonita/CatVersusMouse/README.md

        		- destructor
        		- getters (for head and for tail)
        		- setters (for head and for tail)
-       		- overloading of ì=î operator
+       		- overloading of ‚Äú=‚Äù operator
        		- setCharacter (method for setting HIGH or LOW the LEDs on the matrix with the coordinates of the head and the tail)
        		- moveMouse (method for moving the mouse character
        		- moveCat (method for moving the cat character)

-	In ìMiscellaneousFunctions.hppî header:
+	In ‚ÄúMiscellaneousFunctions.hpp‚Äù header:
 - the next functions were declared:
 	- startGame
 	- turnOffMatrix